tud-zih-energy/x86_adapt/README.md

 Integrating performance analysis and energy efficiency optimizations in a unified environment, R Schöne, D Molka - Computer Science-Research and Development, 2014, [DOI:10.1007/s00450-013-0243-7](http://dx.doi.org/10.1007/s00450-013-0243-7)

+## About this Fork
+This fork **relicenses the entire code under GPL (v2 only)**.

+Background:
+Linux has locked down the abilities of proprietary kernel modules (which `x86_adapt` is flagged as to accomodate potential NDAs) essentially disabling the functionality of `x86_adapt`.

+The changes to the [upstream version](https://github.com/s9105947/x86_adapt) are minimal, i.e. all of the original credit is still required.

 ## Dependencies
 - python